IBM Corp., Armonk, N.Y., has cashed in its RAID controller chips by selling off its Mylex business unit to storage systems maker LSI Logic Corp.

 In addition to the talent pool and technology, LSI is salivating over access to Mylex sales channels and a customer base that includes IBM, NEC, Fujitsu-Siemens, Xyratex and Eurologic.

 Flavio Santoni, vice president of sales and marketing for LSI Logic said the personnel outweigh the product line in this acquisition.
-He said LSI plans to use the resources
+He said LSI plans to use the resources of the Mylex engineering team, which numbers more than 100, to develop its entry-level product line.

 "We have a number of entry level initiatives we are looking at," said Santoni.
 "Also, we wanted to accelerate some of our internal technology development programs.
 Our focus was really not on the product.
 Our focus was on the talent."